-If it is understood that green roofs are relatively more expensive than a traditional roof, why are so many architects including them in their plans?
-It’s because of the tremendous benefits that having a green roof can bring to the building’s occupants as well as the general population.
+If it understood that green roofs are relatively more expensive than a traditional roof.
+I ask then: so why are so many architects including them in their plans?
+It’s because of the tremendous benefits.
+Benefits that a green roof can bring to the building’s occupants.
+As well as the general population.

 Green roofs improve air quality thanks to the natural ability of plants to remove carbon dioxide from the atmosphere and produce more oxygen.
-Many pollutants and toxins that are commonly found in cities are also absorbed by the plants or the material in which they are planted, which means that these pollutants are less likely to enter the stormwater system.
+Many pollutants and toxins that are commonly found in cities are also absorbed by the plants or the material in which they planted, which means that these pollutants are less likely to enter the storm water system.

-Green roofs have also been shown to reduce the Urban Heat Island Effect, or UHI.
+Green roofs have also been shown to cut the Urban Heat Island Effect, or UHI.
 That’s because the plants absorb UV radiation and the attendant heat instead of merely reflecting it.
-Additionally, these roofs have demonstrated an ability to capture particulate matter and dust to prevent them from being distributed, which leads to a reduction of smog levels.
+Additionally, these roofs have demonstrated an ability to capture particulate matter and dust to prevent them from being distributed, which leads to reducing smog levels.